petgraph/petgraph/README.rst

   - Add Graph::capacity(), GraphMap::capacity()
   - Fix bug in Graph::reverse()
-  - Graph and GraphMap have `quickcheck::Arbitrary` implementations, if optional feature `quickcheck` is enabled.
+  - Graph and GraphMap have `quickcheck::Arbitrary` implementations, if optional feature `check` is enabled.

 - 0.1.16